Dear Friends of TMA,

 While exhibiting artworks on temporary loan is hardly unusual, a related TMA practice that deserves special recognition is the commitment to proactively engaging in scholarly research and sharing newfound insights about its collection with other museum curators.

 For example, in the course of planning the CUMBI exhibition, Dr. Driggers collaborated with a curator at the MFA Boston to further investigate the culture that produced the textiles referred to as Moche-Wari.
 This research revealed that the ancient textiles in TMA’s collection as well as the MFA Boston’s are fragments that were likely once part of a single tunic divided into multiple pieces, likely sourced from the same Peruvian German art dealer, Guillermo Schmidt-Pizarro, who sold fragments of Andean textiles to a number of museums between the 1930s-50s.

 Why does this matter?
 Considering the fact that a small section of a textile fashioned thousands of years ago still has stories to tell and the power to inspire contemporary artists is significant, since it builds a bridge between past and present and connects art to life, which is TMA’s mission.

 Jon and Linda Ender Director and CEO

-TMA’s connects art to life through meaningful and engaging experiences that inspire discovery, spark creativity and promote cultural understanding.
+TMA’s mission is to connect art to life through meaningful and engaging experiences that inspire discovery, spark creativity and promote cultural connection